Lavender Care: How to Grow Lavender in Pots and Containers

 Watering Newly Planted Lavenders

-The only time lavender is vulnerable to drought is when it is newly planted as the roots need some time to establish and uptake moisture more effectively.
+The only time your lavender is vulnerable to drought is when it is newly planted, as the roots need some time to establish and uptake moisture more effectively.

-The best time to plant lavenders in pots is in the Spring as the lavender has some time for their roots to establish before the more intense Summer sun and heat, however, they can be successfully planted at any time during the Spring and Summer.
+Therefore, I always recommend planting lavenders in pots in the Spring as the lavender has some time for their roots to establish before the more intense Summer sun and heat; however, they can be successfully planted at any time during the Spring and Summer.

 Water newly planted lavenders with a really good soak once per week throughout Spring and Summer up and into Fall.
-Watering newly planted lavenders with a good soak once per week promotes the lavender roots to develop so they can become more resistant to drought as they mature.
+Watering newly planted lavenders with a good soak once per week promotes the development of the lavender roots so they can become more resistant to drought as they mature.

 It is worth emphasizing the importance of planting lavender in pots that measure 12 inches across and preferably a clay, ceramic, or terracotta pot as smaller pots can dry out too quickly for a newly planted lavender, and the clay, ceramic, or terracotta materials dry out evenly due to their porous structure which helps to achieve the optimal balance of moisture for potted lavenders to thrive.